Learn how to use the virtual assistant Siri to help you get things done on your iPhone.

 Siri lets you use your voice to send messages, schedule meetings, place phone calls, and more.
 Siri is the intelligent personal assistant that helps you get things done just by asking.
 It allows you to use your voice to send messages, schedule meetings, place phone calls, and more.
 But Siri isn't like traditional voice-recognition software that requires you to remember keywords and speak specific commands.
 Siri understands your natural speech, and it asks you questions if it needs more information to complete a task.

-With iOS 13 or later, Siri can intelligently pair your daily routines with third-party apps to suggest convenient shortcuts right when you need them. iOS 14 or later features 20x more facts than 3 years ago, the ability to send audio messages, and Siri can answer a broader set of questions by using information from across the web.
+With iOS 13 or later, Siri can intelligently pair your daily routines with third-party apps to suggest convenient shortcuts right when you need them. iOS 14 features 20x more facts than 3 years ago, the ability to send audio messages, and Siri can answer a broader set of questions by using information from across the web.

-Note: You will need to turn on Siri first by selecting the Settings app > scroll to and select Siri & Search > select the Press Home for Siri switch.
+Note: You will need to turn on Siri first by selecting the Settings app > scroll to and select Siri & Search > select the Press Side Button for Siri switch.
 Select Enable Siri to confirm.
 Select the Allow Siri When Locked switch to enable or disable Siri on the lock screen.

 2. If you're using iOS 8 or later, you can ask Siri a question starting with "Hey Siri" without having to hold down the Side button.